Twaddler01/rpg_similitude/README.md

 https://twaddler01.github.io/rpg_similitude/

 ## IMPORTANT
-- To avoid database problems, use the RESET ALL DATA option if revisiting the online URL at a later time.
+- To avoid database problems, use the RESET ALL DATA option on MAIN game tab if revisiting the online URL at a later time.
 Updates are continually being made to the database(s) and can be buggy.

 ## KNOWN ISSUES
 - For best results, download .zip and use localhost server.
 (For Android, I use [Simple HTTP server](https://play.google.com/store/apps/details?id=com.phlox.simpleserver).